tearingItUp786/blog/README.md

 - [Docker](https://www.docker.com/) - used for our redis cache
 - Node - the current version is pinned via Volta
 - Docker compose - we run docker-compose up to start the redis server
+- Chromium

 ## Setup

-We use dotenv to handle our secrets!
+We use dotenv to handle our secrets so you'll need to do `npx dotenv-vault pull`.
+You will also need to install chromium!
+On a Mac, that's `brew install --cask chromium`.

 ## Commands